ncm2/ncm2/README.md

 I'm not gonna compete with deoplete or YCM.
 I'm writting this for fun, and they are different in plugin design.

-This plugin offers great flexibility for writing your own completion source.
+This plugin offers great flexibility for writing your own completion source (async support).

+There's no guarantee that this plugin will be compatible with other completion plugin in the same buffer.
+Use `let g:cm_enable_for_all=0` and `call cm#enable_for_buffer()` to use this plugin for specific buffer.

 ## requirement